-In order to respond to these challenges, USAID created the program Ukrainian Standardized External Testing Initiative (USETI) to address profound challenges in Ukraine’s higher education system, which acknowledged that a transparent, objective testing system was critical in combating irregularities in higher education.
+In order to respond to these challenges, AIR implemented the USAID-funded Ukrainian Standardized External Testing Initiative (USETI) from 2009 to 2010.
+The project addressed profound challenges in Ukraine’s higher education system, which acknowledged that a transparent, objective testing system was critical in combating irregularities in higher education.
 A new standard for graduation and university admissions, the external testing system effectively institutes reforms in secondary school teaching and curriculum; allocates places in higher education institutions fairly and efficiently; and, as a result, raises the standards and integrity of higher education.

 Through USETI, AIR: